“Really useful for what a deep dive means and what to say to Ofsted”Justin Jones, HOD English, KLB School

 Ofsted deep dives are a key part of the new Ofsted Inspection Framework’s curriculum focus.
 An Ofsted inspection of any school, primary or secondary, will now include ‘deep dives’ into particular subjects or areas (e.g. maths or EYFS) which Ofsted will choose and inform you of prior to the inspection.

 An Ofsted deep dive is an in-depth examination of a subject by inspectors.
-It is part of the inspectors requirement to monitor the 3 Is – Intent, Implementation and Impact – of the curriculum.
+It is part of the inspector’s requirement to monitor quality of education and the curriculum.

-According to the new framework, the intent behind a deep dive is to “establish a coherent base on quality of education”; so multiple deep dives will give inspectors a connected sample of lessons with which to establish a clearer idea of the overall teaching quality of the school.
+According to Ofsted, the intent behind a deep dive is to “establish a coherent base on quality of education”; so multiple deep dives will give inspectors a connected sample of lessons with which to establish a clearer idea of the overall teaching quality of the school.

 Arrange for a Mock Deep Dive in your school or subject area